GNOME/cantarell-fonts/README.md

 ## Acknowledgements

 Here is a list of major contributors; all contributors are listed in the GNOME Git repository changelogs.

-If you make major modifications be sure to add your name (N), email (E), web-address (W) and description (D).
+Please add yourself if you make major changes.
 This list is sorted by last name in alphabetical order.

 Name | Email | Web Address | Description
 --- | --- | --- | ---